adedomin/csc341-project/gym.md

 ### 1.2.4.
 Sessions and Classes

-A session is a one-on-one personal training service for one customer to one personal trainer. such services will add an additional charge for each one.
+A session is a one-on-one personal training service for one customer to one personal trainer.
+Such services will add an additional charge for each one.

-Personal trainers can teach classes. classes have a fixed time and days it is ran.
+Personal trainers can teach classes.
+Classes have a fixed time and days it is ran.

+### 1.2.5.
+Data retention and Integrity Policies

+Data is assumed to be incrementally backed up.
+Thus it is safe to assume cascading deletes are fine.
+Future database designs can take into account versioning mechanisms to ensure data integrity.

 2. Key Entities
 ===============